 Share the pain of losing your cat

-“Watching the cat I love so dearly slowly demise and die was heart-breaking,” says SG on my article about healing after a beloved cat dies.
+What helps me heal and accept death is writing.
+Talking helps, too, but I find writing about my cats more healing.
+Writing helps me find truths and insights I didn’t expect.
+I’m so glad Shannon shared her feelings about her cat’s death, because it helps other pet owners see that they’re not alone.
+“Watching the cat I love so dearly slowly demise and die was heart-breaking,” she said on my blog post about grieving after a cat dies.
 “I keep questioning everything about my cat’s death – could have done more?
 Did I let her suffer because I couldn’t bear to be apart from her?
 The vets told me several times they thought my cat’s quality of life was low, but I thought otherwise.”

-Accept the unanswered questions about your cat’s death
+Allow unanswered questions about your cat’s death

 You’ll never know what would’ve happened if your cat didn’t die when she did.
 A longer life might have meant more pain and suffering.
 Try to accept that your cat’s death came at the right time.

-“What if I was wrong about my cat’s life and death?” asked SG.
+“What if I was wrong about my cat’s life and death?” asked Shannon.
 “Why did she have to go blind in her last week?
 Why did the vets not manage her blood pressure and renal failure?
 I could have made my cat happier and she might still be here.
 Everything feels a blur and I’m trying to make sense of something which doesn’t make sense.
 I feel sick at the thought of time passing by.How can I last a lifetime without seeing my cat?
 What if we never meet again?
 I wish I could close my eyes and wake up somewhere with her.
 I don’t want this life without my cat.
 I love and miss her so much.”